-The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, or for students who are dismissed.
-A recalculation is also required for students who fail to return after taking a leave of absence.
+The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for all students, who have attended any length of time who withdraw, drop out, or for students who are dismissed.
+A recalculation is also required for all students who fail to return after taking a leave of absence.